This is just a sample of the many

 the end of the 1 year period we would send it to auction again.
 He proposed

-that, in writing, and then reneged on that solution.
+that in writing and then reneged on that solution with no explanation or

 Peter next suggested we should name a price he could buy us out at, with the

 stipulation that he would need 6 months to gather the money.
-To end this ordeal
+A proposal

-original sale price of $70K it had reached at the Breker auction.
-That $18K
+original sale price of $73K it had reached at the Breker auction. $18K

-equated to approx. half of what we were due if the auction had succeeded---a
+equated to approx. half of what we were due had the auction succeeded---a

-saying he would never pay that amount, with no counter or further discussion.
+saying he would never pay that amount, with no meaningful counter or discussion.

 That was over 2 years ago, much longer than the 6 months he said would be needed